 In December 2000, Jodi and Gavin Samuels hosted a Shabbat dinner for Jewish Australians and South Africans living in New York.
-Having made the move to NYC themselves, they knew just how lonely the “Big Apple” could be without direction or support.
-The event was a stunning success, and Jodi and Gavin began laying the groundwork for a non-profit organization that would serve as a “home away from home” and a strong Jewish community for singles and couples living in New York City.
-In the months that followed, they joined forces with master networker and popular Jewish educator Steve Eisenberg and established the Jewish International Connection New York (JICNY).
-JICNY partners with organizations across the cultural spectrum to provide resources and opportunities for personal, professional and spiritual growth and connectivity.
-The organization is also an access point for all aspects of the Jewish experiences, including networking, volunteering, Israel advocacy, Shabbat dinners, Jewish cultural programming, and content-rich classes that appeal to individuals of all backgrounds and affiliations.
-JICNY’s diverse programming and numerous events draw over 10,000 participants annually.
+Having made the move to NYC themselves, they knew just how lonely the ‘Big Apple’ could be without direction, support, and a group of friends.
+The event was a stunning success, and Jodi and Gavin began laying the groundwork for a non-profit organization that would serve as a ‘home away from home’ and a strong Jewish community for singles and couples living in New York City.
+In the months that followed, they joined force with master networker and popular Jewish educator, Steve Eisenberg and established the Jewish International Connection New York (JICNY).

 Since the Samuels made Aliyah 6 years ago, they have recreated the magic of their hospitality and innovative, fun and inspiriting events, in Jerusalem and Tel Aviv.
 They welcome all ex-pats and want to ensure that these olim feel at home in their new home in the Holyland.
 With continued programing in the most unique places, like a Shabbat Dinner for 600 people at the First Station in Jerusalem, to an intimate weekday BBQ to celebrate mid-week, the Samuals continue to attract people seeking a connection with their fellow Jew, their city, and Israel.